JetBrains/guide/site/javascript/tutorials/eleventy-tsx/tsx-templates/index.md

 These are confusing and brittle, especially the second part.

-Let's rename our file to `site/index.11ty.tsx` and return TSX instead of a string:
+Let's rename our file to `site/index.11ty.tsx` and return `JSX.Element` instead of a string:

 ```tsx
 {% include "./demos/site/index.11ty.tsx" %}